-Spring is upon us and at home that means it’s time for a Spring Clean, decluttering, tidying and doing all those little jobs have been on the back-burner over winter.
+Spring is upon us and at home that means it’s time for a Spring Clean, decluttering, tidying and doing all those little jobs that have been on the back burner over winter.

 A great way to get through every room is to sort items in three ways – clean what you love, fix what is necessary and bin what is no longer needed, broken or worn-out.

 The same idea should be considered for your communications strategy.
 When you reach this time of year, take a moment to evaluate your program and decide what needs to be cleaned, fixed or binned depending on its performance.
 To give you a hand on de-cluttering your collateral, we’ve put together a list of 6 tips for spring cleaning your marketing communications strategy.

 Look back at your last year’s goals and see how they worked or didn’t work for you.
 Are they still relevant or do they need a refresh?
 If there was a significant spike in a KPI, try to identify what led to this change and align your new objectives with the same intention.

 Take some time to review your brand and consider if your values and mission statement are being clearly and consistently communicated.
 Is what you aimed for when you began your business still current today or has it shifted?
 If there is a gap between how your audience perceives you and your brand vision, take a consumer-centric approach and re-draft.

 Fresh content is a must in the ever-changing online environment.
 Review your website analytics to help optimise your performance.
 What content has gained the most clicks?
 It is important for decision-making to understand why visitors click out and where traffic is coming from.
 Now is also a good time to consider your website design to see if it stands out of the crowd or if it has become “so yesterday”.
 This doesn’t mean you need a whole new website, it could be as simple as new banners, images, and some good old-fashioned housekeeping.